NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-vgpu.rst

 Detailed Workflow
 ^^^^^^^^^^^^^^^^^

-Download the vGPU Software and latest NVIDIA vGPU catalog driver file from the NVIDIA Licensing Portal.
+Download the vGPU Software and latest NVIDIA vGPU catalog driver file from the `NVIDIA Licensing Portal <https://nvid.nvidia.com/dashboard/#/dashboard>`_.

 #.
 Login to the NVIDIA Licensing Portal and navigate to the “Software Downloads” section.
 #.
 The NVIDIA vGPU Software is located in the Software Downloads section of the NVIDIA Licensing Portal.